-Our lawyers will work with you closely to gain a true understanding of your mental disability and how it is affecting your ability to work.
-We will do everything we can to help you obtain SSD benefits, and guide you through all stages of the process.
+Our lawyers can work with you closely to gain a true understanding of your mental disability and how it is affecting your ability to work.
+As your representative, we will do everything we can to help you obtain SSD benefits and guide you through all stages of the process.

-We handle Social Security Disability mental illness claims on a contingency basis; you pay no legal fees unless benefits are awarded.
-Fees for disability representatives are limited by law and must be approved by the Social Security Administration in advance.
+We handle Social Security Disability mental illness claims on a contingency basis.
+You pay no legal fees unless benefits are awarded.
+Fees for disability representatives are limited by law and must be approved by the SSA in advance.

 We are not afraid to go to trial and will fight for every dollar you deserve.